Westcombe Park: Healthcare

 There are several dental and general practitioner surgeries around the Standard.
 Since the 2001 closure and later demolition of Greenwich District Hospital, situated at the northern end of Maze Hill, the nearest hospital is the Queen Elizabeth Hospital, London.

 Blackheath also has a notable number of 'alternative' health practitioners, e.g.: acupuncture, homeopathy, hypnosis, chiropracty and crystal healing.

 Sport

 Various sporting events take place in or close to Westcombe Park.
 Rectory Field, formerly the home of Blackheath rugby club, is located to the east.
 To the west, Greenwich Park hosts cricket matches and has tennis courts; to the southwest, Blackheath common is used for cricket and football; both park and common are popular with joggers and walkers.
 The London Marathon (which starts on Blackheath common) and (from 2008 to 2013) the Run to the Beat half marathon routes both took runners though the Westcombe Park area each year.

 Westcombe Park rugby club was originally formed in Westcombe Park in 1904.
 Having since played on fields in Lee, Shooter's Hill and Sidcup, it currently operates from a sports ground in Orpington.

+Politics and government

+Westcombe Park is covered by Greenwich and Woolwich constituency for elections to the House of Commons of the United Kingdom.

+Westcombe Park is part of the Blackheath Westcombe ward for elections to Greenwich London Borough Council.